Renters insurance covers a tenants personal belonging and could save both landlords and tenants a whole world of heartache.

 However, the same isn’t necessarily true for many renters.
 Whilst landlords are required to have landlord’s insurance, this only covers the building itself, landlord insurance will not cover the contents of the apartment, nor someone suing for damages if they had an accident within your apartment or rented space.
 Renters insurance is a form of property insurance that covers a tenant’s personal property as well as covering liability claims.

-Renters insurance is one of the cheapest and easiest forms of insurance to obtain.
+Renters insurance is one of the cheapest and easiest forms of insurance to obtain - tenants can even get it from inside the Landlord Studio tenant portal.
 Yet, surprisingly, many tenants don’t have it.

 Why, exactly is it so important for both renters and landlords?
 And why would tenants object to obtaining this peace of mind to protect themselves and their belongings from misfortune?